dalyw/wwna-variables-2024/README.md

 Downloads required data files from public sources.
 Large files are not stored in git and must be downloaded before running the analysis.
 URLs used for downloading data are stored in `file_configs.json`.

+Downloading ESMR data files is the most time-consuming part of Step 0, as these files are large and multiple years of data are downloaded.

 ### Step 1: Parameter Categorization
 **Files:** `step1_parameter_categorization.py` / `step1_parameter_categorization.R`